Riyaz Akhtar Experiential Education Program

 Combine community service with classroom instruction to get a deeper understanding of civic responsibility and social ethics. (catalog course 340)

-Work with fellow NYIT students and executives from Broadridge Financial Solutions, a leading consulting firm offering technology-based solutions to the global financial services industry, to research solutions and recommend business strategies.
-(BUISE404)(BUSIE701)
+Work with fellow NYIT students and executives from Broadridge Financial Solutions, a leading consulting firm offering technology-based solutions to the global financial services industry, to explore business solutions and recommend strategies.
+(BUISE404 or BUSIE701)

 Research and analyze economic data, develop a forecast and ascertain risks, and formulate monetary policy in this competition sponsored by the Federal Reserve Bank of New York.
 (BUSIE402)